 Since the dress is already structured, I would go with a cardigan instead of a blazer; but either way would probably be fine.
 If you want to wear jewelry, avoid distracting, dangly, bold pieces that would only serve to distract.
 The one you have pictured is probably fine, though more classic options would be a short pearl or gold chain necklace.I can’t really find any pics of what I’m talking about but this gives you a general idea for the silhouette.
 I’d go with a thin black belt, a white or cream-colored cardigan (full sleeve or 3/4 sleeve), and a necklace if you feel the outfit would be stark otherwise.

 In my opinion, if a dress or skirt is knee-length or longer, tights are optional (you are in high school after all).
-If you do want to wear tights to feel more professional, opt for nude hosiery as black tights would look a little heavy with a long black dress (just make sure you have pantyhose that matches your skin tone).posted over 3 years ago
+If you do want to wear tights to feel more professional, opt for nude hosiery as black tights would look a little heavy with a long black dress (just make sure you have pantyhose that matches your skin tone).posted about 4 years ago

 I love the pic you linked me to and it looks great, but I am set on wearing a jacket with it.